What Are Severance Packages And How It Works?

 COVID-19 Update on Severance Pay

 Under The Infectious Disease Emergency Leave Regulation, an employee is not considered to be laid off if their employer temporarily reduces or eliminates their hours of work for reasons related to COVID-19.
-Since an employee must be laid off without cause to trigger severance pay, this means that the employee cannot use COVID-19 as an entitlement to severance pay.
+An employee cannot use COVID-19 as an entitlement to severance pay.

 We understand that negotiating a severance package is a difficult time in your life.
 However, it can make up for potential future losses and allow you to have a fresh start if you lose your job.
 Consult a legal professional for guidance.

-Nothing in this article should be considered or relied on as legal advice or opinion.
+We highly discourage anyone from seeking out legal advice through this article.
 This article only provides general information and should you require assistance, please contact ourselves to book a free initial consultation 905-366-0202 or through our website here